Excel Eye Care of Texas

 Comprehensive Eye Exams

 Regular eye exams are an invaluable tool in maintaining healthy eyes by detecting and preventing disease in both adults and children.
 Some diseases develop slowly without causing pain or vision loss.
 Early detection of any problems can reduce the risk of further harm and allow for a choice of treatment options.
 The regular exam includes the following procedures: vision check, refraction for a new glasses prescription, eye pressure check, slit lamp examination, and careful examination of the optic nerve and macula, to the extent they can be seen through undilated pupils.
 The regular eye exam is $80.
-We also offer periodic wide-field retinal imaging (Optos) and/or pupil dilation when it is needed for an additional $20 (for more information please read the next section).
+For new patients to our office and all patients that are 65+ years old we also perform wide-field retinal imaging (Optos), which is an additional $20 (for more information please read the next section), bringing the total to $100.

 Optos Wide-field Retinal Imaging VS Pupil Dilation

 A full evaluation of the peripheral retina will sometimes reveal problems that are not seen by just examining the optic nerve and macula (central retina).
 The peripheral retina should be evaluated as a screening every 2-3 years for healthy patients under 60-yrs-old, and every 1-2 years for healthy patients over 60-yrs-old.
 IT SHOULD BE DONE YEARLY for anyone with diabetes, autoimmune disorders, a history of cancer, or a history of other retina problems.
 OPTOS IMAGING is retinal photography and DOES NOT REQUIRE DROPS.
 Therefore the vision is unaffected and we still get a great look at your retinal health, including very large portions of the periphery.
 The imaging also gives us a view of a very large portion of the retina all at once.
 Pupil dilation also gives us a great view of your retina, but only smaller areas at a time, and it also requires drops that leave you more light sensitive and with blurrier vision for 4-6 hours.
 For these reasons, WE RECOMMEND OPTOS IMAGING FOR THE MAJORITY OF OUR PATIENTS.
-When you arrive in our office, we will give you a form that allows you to choose Optos imaging instead of pupil dilation, or pupil dilation, or to decline these services if you very recently had it done.
+We do this AUTOMATICALLY for ALL NEW PATIENTS and for all of our patients that are 65+ YEARS OLD.
+For returning patients, when you arrive in our office, we will give you a form that allows you to choose Optos imaging instead of pupil dilation, or pupil dilation, or to decline these services if you recently had it done.
 There is a $20 fee for Optos imaging or pupil dilation.

 Contact Lens Examinations